 On weekends many Berlin residents love to have a long breakfast.
 Most places offer breakfast until early afternoon, but the best of the best is a vegan brunch!
 In Germany “brunch” is more than “breakfast and lunch”, it usually also means “all you can eat”.
 Find here our list of vegan brunches in Berlin.
 Once a month there is also a charity brunch organized by SadOns.

-We are lucky to have the following vegan bars in Berlin: the cocktail bar Chaostheorie, the rock bar Bämeräng, and the Neukölln arty bar Alaska.
+We are lucky to have the following vegan bars in Berlin: the rock bar Bämeräng, and the Neukölln arty bar Alaska.
 Wilder Hase (open on summer weekends only) is not quite a typical German beer garden, but a lovely DIY wild garden well worth a visit.

 There many places where you can get vegan ice cream and Balaram is even an entirely vegan ice cream parlours: Balaram, Tribeca Ice Cream, and Butch’s Ice Cream Food Truck, Geh Veg, Attila Hildmann Vegan Food und Superfran’s Feinkost-Manufaktur.
 As many ice cream parlours they close during winter, so check the opening hours before you go.
 For more information please visit our map.
 If you come to Berlin during the warmer period don’t miss them.

 Many supermarkets – especially the organic and of course the vegan supermarkets – have an assortment of vegan ice cream.